department-of-veterans-affairs/va-mobile-library/packages/linting/README.md

-# VA Design System Mobile ESLint Configuration
+# VA Mobile Design System - Linting Package

 The Linting package contains an ESLint config for use by consumers of the [VA Design System Mobile Component Library](https://www.npmjs.com/package/@department-of-veterans-affairs/mobile-component-library) to automatically issue deprecation notices when outdated components are being used.